Mid India Industries Limited Mandsaur (M.P.)

 1.2 OPERATIONS AND STATE OF COMPANY'S AFFAIRS

-Due to loss in financial year 2016 and accumulated losses in earlier years yourdirectors regret to recommend any dividend for the year under review.
+Due to inadequate profit and accumulated losses of earlier years your Directors regrettheir inability to recommend any dividend for the financial year under review.

 The Company has not accepted any deposits within the meaning of Section 73 of theCompanies Act 2013 read with the Companies (Acceptance of Deposits) Rules 2014.